 Our leaders have planned a rewarding and exciting camp experience focused on friendships, accomplishment and belonging.
-The activity fee is \$10.00 per week, per child and must be paid with camp tuition fees.
-The activity fee will cover the cost of the field trip as well as any special activities that take place that respective week.
+The activity fee is \$12.00 per week, per child must be paid with camp tuition fees.
+The activities fee will be used towards additional activities during the week.